A long list of absinthe cocktails

 I especially like the Absinthe Frappé and, of course, the Sazerac.
 I also love the Absinthe Sour, not specifically listed here, which I first tasted in Shanghai in May 2005.
 What are your favourites?

 It is interesting that these cocktails were being served in London around 1930, given that absinthe sales in France were banned from 1915.
-Exports of remaining French absinthe stocks continued after 1915, and production of absinthe shifted from France to Spain.
-So Londoners could have been enjoying pre-ban French absinthe or French-style absinthe produced in Spain.
-In either case, those bottles would be highly prized by collectors now.
+Exports of remaining French absinthe stocks continued after 1915, and legal production of absinthe shifted from France to Spain.
+So Londoners could have been enjoying pre-ban French absinthe or French-style absinthe produced in Spain, or illegal absinthe from France or Switzerland.
+Indeed the Lancet of 1930 refers to absinthe being imported into the UK between 1921 and 1929 from Spain, France and Holland (the last may have originated elsewhere, e.g. Switzerland.
+In any case, those bottles would be highly prized by collectors now.
 But in the "carpe diem" days of 1930, it seems, judging by this cocktail list, that absinthe drinkers had other things on their minds!

-* A footnote on the book's author: Harry Craddock was an United States citizen who left during Prohibition and joined the American Bar at the Savoy Hotel, London, in 1920.
+* A footnote on the book's author: Harry Craddock was born in the UK, then emigrated to the USA, becoming a US citizen.
+He left the USA during Prohibition and joined the American Bar at the Savoy Hotel, London, in 1923.
 Craddock was one of the most famous cocktail barmen of the 1920s and 1930s.
 Craddock’s “The Savoy Cocktail Book” was published in 1930, and is still in print today.
 Craddock invented a number of classic cocktails possibly including the White Lady, and popularised the Dry Martini.
 (Source: Wikipedia).

 Update July 2007